Geni kameni

 Geni kameni (Genes of stone) is an album of the Croatian singer Thompson.
 It was released in 1996.

-The album's title track Geni kameni became the most notable from the album.
+The album's title track "Geni kameni" became the most popular from the album.
 The song talks about the "genes of stone" of the Croatians.
 Its high-charged public performance has made it a crowd-pleaser and part of the band's regular repertoire.